ravitharan/album/README.md

 # album
-Copy over photos from camera and create a webpage album
+Copy over photos from a camera into a local destination folder or cloud folder and organise them thorough an html page.
+Optionally, delete the photos from the camera after copy over.